-BPL Plasma is a Critical Infrastructure Business.
-We will continue to collect plasma from healthy donors so that we can continue to serve those in need of the treatments created from plasma.
-For a copy of a donor exemption letter, click here.
+BPL Plasma is a Critical Infrastructure Business, as that term is defined by the U.S. Department of Homeland Security.
+As such, we will continue to collect plasma from healthy donors to serve those in need of the specialized medical treatments created from plasma.

 Safety of Plasma Donation Centers